ebzzry/ebzzry.github.io/en/fkd/quotes.md

   ―Andrew Hunt and David Thomas

-- Learning is not compulsory.
-Neither is survival.<br>
+- Learning is not compulsory; neither is survival.<br>
   ―W. Edwards Deming